12:00

 We’ll explore each team’s challenges and discuss how fundraisers and comms staff can overcome them together.
 You’ll hear advice, top tips and strategies on how to best work with comms colleagues to offer excellent stewardship to your supporters and audiences.

-Speaker: Jacob Collins-Brown, PayaCharity & Toucan Giving
+Speaker: Lisa Evans, PayaCharity & Toucan Giving

 Traditional fundraising methods are changing fast—so how can your charity keep up?
 In this session, we’ll explore how contactless and digital giving are making fundraising easier, more accessible, and more successful for charities of all sizes.
 We’ll share real-world success stories, practical steps to implement digital fundraising, and insider tips on maximizing your community fundraising efforts.
 Whether you’re just starting out or looking to optimize your current approach, this session will give you the confidence to future-proof your fundraising.
 PayaCharity has helped organizations like The Royal British Legion, hospices, and local food banks embrace cashless technology, removing donation barriers and increasing supporter engagement.